jonprindiville/pepo/README.md

 ## Using pepo

-Easiest way, just go to https://jonprindiville.github.io/pepo/ (and hopefully I'll keep it updated...)

-... slightly more work:
+Just go to https://jonprindiville.github.io/pepo/ (hopefully I'll keep it updated) or if you want slightly more work:

 1. Clone/download this repo
 1. [Install elm-lang](https://guide.elm-lang.org/install.html)